1. God Will Console Us in Our Afflictions

 Knowing God Supports Us During Our Afflictions

 The Lord always provides comfort, guidance, and strength, even when we may not realize it.
-These subtle and tender evidences of God’s love and support come in a variety of ways; for example, they might come through the helping hands of others (see section 6, “Bear One Another’s Burdens“) or during lessons, talks, or hymns that speak directly to us.
+These subtle and tender evidences of God’s love and support come in a variety of ways; for example, they might come through the helping hands of others (principle 6, “Thy Friends Do Stand By Thee") or during lessons, talks, or hymns that speak directly to us.
 At other times, an idea or impression can help us gain greater understanding and direction and feel increased love.
 It is also helpful to remember the countless times the Lord has blessed and guided us in the past.
 Elder Jeffrey R. Holland taught, “Christ and His angels and His prophets forever labor to buoy up our spirits, steady our nerves, calm our hearts, [and] send us forth with renewed strength and resolute hope” (“The Peaceable Things of the Kingdom,” Ensign, Nov.
 1996, 83).
 As we continue in faith to put one foot in front of the other, we acknowledge the Lord as the source of our support.
 We recognize that our loving Heavenly Father and His Son, Jesus Christ, do support us in our time of need.

 How has Heavenly Father supported you in your trials?